PUPPY SOCIALIZATION: OVERVIEW

 Even before your puppy is vaccinated, you can still provide opportunities for him to socialize.
 Here are some ideas.

 – Invite your friends over.
 Children, adults, men, women, the UPS driver, the gardeners – have your pup see and experience these people in and around your home.

 – Take your puppy to a trusted friend’s house.
 Just going into a new environment will offer your puppy lots of new experiences.

 – Invite your friends’ healthy, vaccinated, and puppy-friendly dogs over for a play date.
 Playing with other dogs is important for puppies’ social development and to learn not to bite hard in play.

-– Take your pup on a walk in a stroller, wagon, or sling.
+– Take your pup on a walk.
 Just don’t allow him to walk places where there might be feces or urine from other animals.

 – Take a large blanket to the park.
 Let your pup watch the world go by on the safety of the blanket.